crev-dev/cargo-crev/README.md

 Note: Systems like that don't carry enough information in itself.
 Just because you verified that someones PGP really belong to them, doesn't mean you trust their code review judgment.

+> I would to help

+[Join crev gitter channel](https://gitter.im/dpc/crev) and let's talk!
+Or feel free to start hacking!

 > I don't like the name